Keyboard shortcuts

 • Workflow:

-1. Main Campaign: Students register for an Enrollment Cohort (purpose: :enrollment, propagate_to_lecture: true).
+1. Main Campaign: Students register for a Cohort with propagate_to_lecture: true.

 2. Quick-Create: Teacher creates this cohort via "Enable Simple Enrollment" button in Roster Overview.